-Here are some of the tips often recommended:
+Here are some tips for kids and teens:

 - Warm up before exercise to prevent chest tightening.
-(Warm-up exercises can include 5 to 10 minutes of walking or any other light activity, in addition to stretching or flexibility exercises.)
+(Warm-up exercises can include 5–10 minutes of walking or any other light activity, plus stretching or flexibility exercises.)

 - Take quick-relief medicine as close to the start of exercise as possible.